Here is a breakdown of major shareholders in B&G Foods Inc. (NYSE: BGS)

 B&G Foods Inc. (BGS): Who are the competitors?

-The company’s main competitors (and peers) include Conagra Brands Inc. (CAG) that is trading 46.91% up over the past 12 months and The Hain Celestial Group Inc. (HAIN) that is 81.28% higher over the same period.
-Post Holdings Inc. (POST) is 45.24% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -23.42% from the last report on Jan 28, 2021 to stand at a total of 15.97 million short shares sold with a short interest ratio of 5.28.
+The company’s main competitors (and peers) include Conagra Brands Inc. (CAG) that is trading 38.57% up over the past 12 months and The Hain Celestial Group Inc. (HAIN) that is 76.06% higher over the same period.
+Post Holdings Inc. (POST) is 39.76% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 12.01% from the last report on Feb 11, 2021 to stand at a total of 13.19 million short shares sold with a short interest ratio of 7.9.